-The Fruit Of Grisaia is a visual Novel developed and published by Frontwing and is also the base story of the anime Grisaia no Kajitsu, which came roughly four years after the Visual Novel (MAL link).
+The Fruit Of Grisaia is a Visual Novel developed and published by Frontwing and is also the base story of the anime Grisaia no Kajitsu, which came roughly four years after the Visual Novel (MAL link).
 This is a rather long visual novel being classified on VNDB with a read time of 50 hours or more but in total it took me about 220 hours to complete the entire novel and experience all the routes.

 The story takes place in a small city at Michima Cape, seemingly an island outside the city of Tokyo near the Ocean.
-The city provides everything we need to live a peaceful life thanks to a city center with different shops and stores and beautiful beach.
+The city provides everything we need to live a peaceful life thanks to a city center with different shops and stores and a beautiful beach.

 Zakaki Yumiko is the daughter of East Beach Railway Express Group's CEO Michiaki Sakaki which is also the one responsible behind the construction of Mihama Academy.
 Her personality is very abnormal and she isolates herself in her room for the most time in the dorm.
 When she feels uneasy around the other students she is quick to threaten them with a box cutter that she is always carrying on her.
-She has high difficulties getting along with others because she tend to be very blunt about her thoughts.
+She has high difficulties getting along with others because she tends to be very blunt about her thoughts.

 Matsushima Michiru tries very hard to take on the personality of a tsundere.
-She wears her hair in twintails which she bleaches regularly to keep them a pure blond color.
-Michiru Dislikes everything that is sour but she still drinks a daily sour Vitamin C drink in the attempt to "improve her intelligence", which provides the other students entertainment at how she struggles to swallow it down.
+She wears her hair in twin tails which she bleaches regularly to keep them a pure blond color.
+Michiru Dislikes everything that is sour but she still drinks a daily sour Vitamin C drink in the attempt to "improve her intelligence", which provides the other student's entertainment at how she struggles to swallow it down.
 It is a mystery as to why she chooses to stick to this quirky personality so strongly.

-Suou Amane is the so called "Big Sister" of the group of students.
+Suou Amane is the so-called "Big Sister" of the group of students.
 She does act like a big sister, always trying to support others how she can.
 She is a mother figure for Makina since she is the one who took Makina under her care.
-Amane has a well defined and developed body and tends to use it to seduce Yuuji on every occasion.
+Amane has a well-defined and developed body and tends to use it to seduce Yuuji on every occasion.
 She is also a very skilled cook since her parents own a restaurant.

 Irisu Makina is the youngest of the girls and also the most childish one of all the students.
-Due to her very hard past and family affairs Makina lost her sense of comfort around other people and will put great effort into avoiding contact with strangers.
+Due to her very hard past and family affairs, Makina lost her sense of comfort around other people and will put great effort into avoiding contact with strangers.
 Compared to her actual age, she still acts like you would expect it from a child and has an equally small frame appearing rather fragile.
-She has been gradually becoming more dependent of Suou Amane due to Amane cooking for her and helping her with daily care needs.
+She has been gradually becoming more dependent on Suou Amane due to Amane cooking for her and helping her with daily care needs.

 Komine Sachi is the latest to arrive at Mihama Academy before Yuuji.
 Sachi took the habits of always wearing a maid uniform, always ready to help with any task or request made by her friends, even able to complete ones that seem to be impossible for her to achieve in the smallest amount of time.
-Due to her very delicate personality she takes everything said to her to heart and will not stop until she has done what someone proposed or suggested to her.
+Due to her very delicate personality, she takes everything said to her to heart and will not stop until she has done what someone proposed or suggested to her.
 Due to this unwavering diligence, she is unable to tell the difference between when she is doing something that is good or bad.

-Yuuji was not given any specific order to attempt and involve himself with others at the school, and initially he didn't make effort to do so.
+Yuuji was not given any specific order to attempt and involve himself with others at the school, and initially, he didn't make effort to do so.
 However, as time passes his friendship begins to grow between the different students at the academy.

 Each student has their very own circumstances for being in this school.
 Thanks to this, the story provides us with no specific route to have a true end or true route.
 Every route that you choose to take has its very own adapted story which is a very positive change to the usual visual novel standard.
-Each character route has their own good and bad ending which makes it a must to go and read through all of the characters routes to read the totality of the content.
+Each character route has its own good and bad ending which makes it a must to go and read through all of the characters' routes to read the totality of the content.

-Additionally to the already genuine art of the visual novel, we are provided with additional wallpapers downloadable for desktops at 4 different sizes, sweet avatars to be usable in any kind of forum or as profile picture, and even voiced content from the main characters in the visual novel usable for notifications and calls on mobile, some are really amusing.
+Additionally to the already genuine art of the visual novel, we are provided with additional wallpapers downloadable for desktops at 4 different sizes, sweet avatars to be usable in any kind of forum or as a profile picture, and even voiced content from the main characters in the visual novel usable for notifications and calls on mobile, some are really amusing.
 I will most likely use one of them on my mobile phone.
 This is a truly respectable free addition from the developer!

 There is also the ability to listen to all tracks available in the game which are nice and do accompany well the visual novel with its different titles.
-They include a few songs which we have after each ending plus the opening song, review specific scene replays, and movie replay.
+They include a few songs which we have after each ending plus the opening song, review specific scene replays and movie replay.

 The game can be played in both window and fullscreen mode.